Azure/AI-in-a-Box/edge-ai/aml-edge-in-a-box/readme.md

     2. Grab your Training Data and create your JSONL and MLTable(s)
     3. Create your Compute so you can train your data
     4. Configure and run the AutoML training job
-    5. Convert model to appropriate format: ONNX, OpenVino
+    5. Convert model to appropriate format (Onnx) if necessary
     6. Using MFLow Retrieve the Best Trial (Best Model's trial/run)
     7. Register best Model and Deploy
     8. Test: Visualize Model Results